-Kathryn Hardin guides clinical speech-language pathology services to older adolescents and adults with neurogenic disorders.
-Her areas of specialization include concussion, traumatic brain injury, stroke, dementia, and the cognitive changes associated with cancer.
-The SLHC Concussion Assessment and Rehab Team, which provides services to athletes and non-athletes alike, is run by Professor Hardin.
-This program was selected as the Outstanding Clinical Program in the State of Colorado in 2013, and subsequently nominated for a national award.
-In 2015, Kathryn was recognized by ASHA as a Trailblazer for her work in concussion as “forward-thinking, innovative, transformational” to the field of speech-langauge pathology.
+Kathryn Hardin is an Assistant Professor at the University of Colorado Anschutz Medical Campus in the Department of Physical Medicine & Rehabilitation, where she works both clinically and in research of mild traumatic brain injury.
+Dr. Hardin has previously been on the full-time clinical faculty of SLHS working in the area of adolescent and adult neurogenics and currently teaches SLHS 5282, Acquired Cognitive Disorders.
+She started the SLHC Concussion Assessment and Rehab Team, which provides services to athletes and non-athletes alike.
+This program was selected as the Outstanding Clinical Program in the State of Colorado in 2013, and subsequently nominated for the national ASHFoundation Louis M. DiCarlo Award.
+In 2015, Dr. Hardin was recognized by ASHA as a Trailblazer for her work in concussion as “forward-thinking, innovative, transformational” to the field of speech-language pathology.

-Therapeutically, Kathryn advocates blending functional communication strategies with the brain’s natural plasticity to address the needs of an individual.
-Having worked as a psychometrician at the Neuropsychiatric Institute at UCLA, she has particular interest in quality assessment tools for speech-language pathologists.
-Her research focuses on finding quality speech-language measures to assess mild traumatic brain injury and the non-linguistic bases of adult communication disorders.
+Therapeutically, Dr. Hardin works at the Marcus Institute for Brain Health, a Center of Excellence for the interdisciplinary care of the persistent effects of mild-moderate TBI, located at CU Anschutz.
+Having trained as a psychometrician at the Neuropsychiatric Institute at UCLA, she has particular interest in quality assessment tools for speech-language pathologists and how to improve clinical outcomes.
+Her research focuses on assessment and treatment of mild traumatic brain injury and the non-linguistic bases of adult communication disorders.